 Speechchick.com offers many freebies, products, and blog posts created by a Speech Language Pathologist.
 Check out the section dedicated to Apraxia.
 My personal favorite is the free Visual Cues Flipbook – Download it here.

-FREE iPad Apps!– Here is a list of iPad apps to help you child with speech and language.
+Apps for Speech Language Development– Here is a list of iPad apps to help you child with speech and language.
+Here you will find apps for articulation, phonology, grammar, following directions, sign language… and more!
 There is no substitute for a qualified SLP with experience with Apraxia, but these apps might make practicing a little more fun!

 SmallTalk Phonemes – This app provides a series of speech-exercise videos, each illustrating the tongue and lip movements necessary to produce each of the phonemes in the English language.
 Because each exercise comes as an individual video, you can focus on just the phonemes you want to practice and repeat them as many times as you like.